lightning-js/solid/README.md

 ## Events

-`View` and `Text` provide a set of event handlers that can be utilized in various stages of a node creation process.
+`View` and `Text` provide a set of event handlers that can be used in various stages of a node creation process.

 ```jsx
   onCreate: (target: ElementNode)